MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study 2C Asset Mgmt EX 1 to 5.md

 5. In the Name field, enter Closed – Not in use.

+    > [!**Note**]
-    > **Note**  When you’re creating a new lifecycle state, the Lifecycle model field will not be populated.
+    > When you’re creating a new lifecycle state, the Lifecycle model field will not be populated.
 When this lifecycle state is added to a lifecycle model, this field automatically populates to show the number of lifecycle models that this state is included in.

 6. Select the General FastTab, then set Active to Yes.